 The way it works is simple.
 After importing an image, you can click on it to enable an additional menu.
 Of course, it’s far from advanced image editing software, but it may be enough for some basic applications.

-3. Make the spreadsheets do the magic
+3. Make the Spreadsheets Do the Magic

-Google Spreadsheets are not only meant for professionals that work with data and numbers.
+Google Spreadsheets are not only meant for professionals who work with data and numbers.
 They can also help with lots of tasks, both at work and at home.
 Although spreadsheets have the reputation of being complex and professional tools, it’s pretty easy to learn the basics – there are tips and tricks to get the most out of them.

 Don’t be afraid of macros